solubis/solubis.github.io/_posts/2014-05-16-pouchdb-promises-and-angular.markdown

 Here is full [JSFiddle with sample for this](http://jsfiddle.net/yoorek/2zt27/)

 So, each time we use our Database service we have to remember to run $apply.
-There is one thing we could do to make things easier.
+We could move $apply to 'then' clauses in our Database service, but there is one thing we can do to make things easier.
 We can package PouchDB calls in native Angular $q promises.
 For each PouchDB call we surround it with $q.when to convert it to Angular promise.
+First, we are compatible with Angular @q promies, Second, when 'then' is called it is already wrapped by Angular in 'apply'.
-Here is how:
+Here is how it works:

 <script type="syntaxhighlighter" class="brush: js"><![CDATA[
 Database.prototype.all = function () {